BrightCubes/terraform-azure-workshop/module-3/README.md

 We can get started with a very simple example: a naming convention module.
 As mentioned before, a module can be as little as a template that takes **module inputs** through its **variables**, and can generate **module outputs** using its **outputs**.
 Any set of Terraform configuration files in a folder (as you've been working now) can be used as a module.

 > Create some simple Terraform configuration in a new folder called `name_module` in the folder where you are have been writing your code up until now.
 This Terraform code takes two variables you currently use in your naming convention: `yourname` and `location`.
+You don't have to define any `data sources` or `resources`.
 What it outputs is the value you currently use as `local.rootname`.
 Give the output the name `nameconv`.
 TIP: Try out Terraform's `join` function for concatenating your values.

 <details>
 <summary>Solution</summary>